percy/cli/packages/dom/README.md

 # @percy/dom

-Serializes a document's DOM into a DOM string suitable for snapshotting.
+Serializes a document's DOM into a DOM string suitable for re-rendering.

 ## Usage